vighneshanap/self-hosted-ai-starter-kit-nginx-automated-deployment/README.md

 The core of the Self-hosted AI Starter Kit is a Docker Compose file, pre-configured with network and storage settings, minimizing the need for additional installations.
 After completing the installation steps above, simply follow the steps below to get started.

 1. Open <http://localhost:5678/> in your browser to set up n8n.
-You’ll only have to do this once.
+You'll only have to do this once.
 2. Open the included workflow:
    <http://localhost:5678/workflow/srOnR8PAY3u4RSwb>
 3. Click the **Chat** button at the bottom of the canvas, to start running the workflow.
-4. If this is the first time you’re running the workflow, you may need to wait until Ollama finishes downloading Llama3.2.
+4. If this is the first time you're running the workflow, you may need to wait until Ollama finishes downloading Llama3.2.
 You can inspect the docker console logs to check on the progress.

 To open n8n at any time, visit <http://localhost:5678/> in your browser.

-With your n8n instance, you’ll have access to over 400 integrations and a suite of basic and advanced AI nodes such as
+With your n8n instance, you'll have access to over 400 integrations and a suite of basic and advanced AI nodes such as
 [AI Agent](https://docs.n8n.io/integrations/builtin/cluster-nodes/root-nodes/n8n-nodes-langchain.agent/),
 [Text classifier](https://docs.n8n.io/integrations/builtin/cluster-nodes/root-nodes/n8n-nodes-langchain.text-classifier/),